IsaShaikh/TodoList-java-swing/README.md

 ---
 ## 🔮 Future Enhancements

-I am open to suggestions and plan to continue developing this platform.
+I am open to suggestions and plan to continue developing this Application with new Ideas :).

 ---